+Little Mombo

-Little Mombo Little Mombo lives up to its name: a smaller, more intimate version of Mombo Camp, yet with the same high standards.
+Little Mombo lives up to its name: a smaller, more intimate version of Mombo Camp, yet with the same high standards.
 It is connected to its sister camp by a raised boardwalk, complete with a gym and inviting pool along the way.
-Sited under a shady canopy, it has three luxurious and spacious Your own private camp in the Okavango's premier wildlife viewing area. guest rooms under canvas, as well as its own dining room, lounge and plunge pool raised to look out over a floodplain enclave; plains game can often be seen in front of camp.
-Highlights Little Mombo, situated at the heart of the old hunting grounds of Chief Moremi, offers the identical abundant big game viewing as Mombo Camp.
-Highlights include sightings of large prides of lion, charismatic leopard, elephant herds, spotted hyaena, big herds of plains game like zebra, red lechwe and giraffe and a dazzling variety of birds.
+Sited under a shady canopy, it has three luxurious and spacious guest rooms under canvas, as well as its own dining room, lounge and plunge pool raised to look out over a floodplain enclave; plains game can often be seen in front of camp.